Election Watch

 Why Australia needs to pay attention to the Indian election

-Australian foreign policy is increasingly focusing on India, but the country’s elections demand close attention says an Australia India Institute expert.
+Australian foreign policy is increasingly focusing on India as a key long-term alliance, but the country’s upcoming elections demand close attention

 What India’s state elections mean for the BJP

-More than 100 million people across 5 Indian states have voted in state elections; a University of Melbourne expert says it's bad news for the ruling BJP party.
+More than 100 million people across five states in India have voted over the last couple of months, and it’s not good news for Prime Minister Narendra Modi’s ruling BJP party

 American tribalism let loose

-The US midterm elections may be the most tribal in history as both sides of politics compete to play the victim says a University of Melbourne expert.
+The American midterm elections may be the most divisive in history, as both sides play the victim – but it’s the power of the Supreme Court that raises more questions

 How India runs the biggest elections in the world